Vitamin D Deficiency: Common Symptoms and Solutions

 One of the most common health problems in the world today is vitamin D deficiency.
 Around 3 billion people worldwide and 75-80% of Americans are deficient in this important vitamin.

 A vitamin D deficiency is associated with multiple chronic conditions including the leading causes of mortality.
-Vitamin D deficiencies have been found to play a role in many conditions including cardiovascular disease, cancer, diabetes, and osteoporosis, and many other health conditions.
+Vitamin D deficiencies have been found to play a role in many conditions including cardiovascular disease, cancer, diabetes, osteoporosis, and many other health conditions.
 Having optimal levels of vitamin D is critical for good overall health.

 Vitamin D is often called the “sunshine vitamin” because the primary source of Vitamin D is exposure to the sun.
 When sun exposure is limited, it is important to obtain vitamin D from other sources.
 The best food sources of vitamin D are egg yolks, fatty fish, liver, and grass-fed cheese and butter.